Akasan/OverloadManager/README.md

 ```

 So far, you have to call function with parameter name and value both.
-You can't call function like below
+You can call function like below
 ```python
 # OK
 hoge_manager(a=10.0)